hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 <!-- <img align="center" width="600"  src="https://habrastorage.org/webt/0g/ec/1p/0gec1pep-rta5ntt7umwq2ybafy.png"> -->

-The advantage of this method is:
+The advantages of this method are:
 - Loading data by using multi-processing
 - Don't have the memory leak phenomenal
 - Flexible to load dataset, can load weight sample data (using `tf.compat.v1.data.experimental.sample_from_datasets` )